MundyRepo/mundy_mock_app_tribits/README.md

 ## Welcome and Purpose

 Sam is a mock **C++** application built on the *Mundy* framework, which we use as the template for all of our formal Mundy applications.
-If all you desire is to use Mundy within your library, simply

 It provides a minimal, working setup you can copy and build upon fo